Category Archives: Uncategorized

 The number one thing you can do to get better?
 Show up.
 Spotty attendance will get you spotty results.
 Period.
 Consider too – if fabric class is the only physical exercise you’re getting all week, or the only strength training you slog through, expect a longer road.

-Supplement with all sorts of things – Pilates, weight training, toning videos, hire a trainer, whatever.
+Supplement with all sorts of things – Pilates, weight training, yoga videos, hire a trainer, whatever.
 Just pursue strength!
 Move that booty.

 Reason #4 – The Fire is Out